AcidJunkie303/TSqlScriptAnalyzer/README.md

     - schema name
     - object name
 - Do not create nameless constraints (unique, primary key) which will have a random name when executing.
-Otherwise,
+Otherwise, schema comparison would yield lots of unnecessary deltas.
+- usage banned functions like GETDATE(), use GETUTCDATE() instead etc. make it configurable

 ### Other